Quality-Assurance-DAO/Ekphrasis/february-2022/blockchain-governance-principles.md

 The authors conclude that in respect of accountability in Catalyst there are no explicit, on or off-chain, penalties.
 They note that :

-•Proposers need to submit periodic progress reports about their projects to keep receiving funding.
+- Proposers need to submit periodic progress reports about their projects to keep receiving funding.

-•Similarly, community advisors and veteran community advisors can be penalized for poor reviews or absence.
+- Similarly, community advisors and veteran community advisors can be penalized for poor reviews or absence.

-•But as these are either centralized or community-driven without clearly described mechanisms, accountability is mostly not satisfied.
+- But as these are either centralized or community-driven without clearly described mechanisms, accountability is mostly not satisfied.